Rachael-Stead/Horiseon-Online-Marketing-Agency/README.md

 To Pull the reposity to veiw the code on your PC or Laptop you must have Visual Code installed.
 Read the following instructions on this link [Link](http://a.com) to download Visual Studio Code to your desktop or device, if you have not already done so.

 **Copy and past the following comands into gitbash:**

-*open Files on Visual Studio Code to veiw and edit HTML and CSS Styling changes

 *create a new directory
 ```bash